Cotalker/documentation/docs/documentation/models/surveys/model_answers.md

 ## Description {#description}

 Each time a _survey_ is submitted, a unique _answer_ is created to store the gathered data.
-Meaning that one _survey_ can have has many _answers_ as times it has been filled out and submitted.
+Meaning that one _survey_ can have as many _answers_ as times it has been filled out and submitted.
 When submitted surveys are edited or modified, the changes are stored over the original _answer_.

 ## JSON Sample {#json-sample}
 ```json